HyunwooKim2/BNN-PYNQ/README.md

 # BNN for semantic segmentation

-The repo was forked by Xilinx/BNN-PYNQ, and was modified for semantic segmentation based on FINN.
+The repo was forked from Xilinx/BNN-PYNQ, and was modified for semantic segmentation based on FINN.